What to do

 Part 1

-• what key features of Te Ao Haka you will use in your performance
+• what key features of Te Ao Haka you will use in your performance, and how they reflect hapū, iwi, or rohe variation

-• what the most important moments within the narrative are, and what you want your audience to understand about your chosen kaupapa
+• what the most important moments are in your Te Ao Haka item, and what you want your audience to understand about your chosen kaupapa

-• how you will communicate those moments in your performance using your key features.
+• how you will communicate and express those moments in your performance of your item to show your connection to, and embodiment of, the kaupapa.

 Part 2